-Rozlyn (Roz) C. Engel is a nonresident scholar at the Carnegie Endowment for International Peace, where she focuses on global macroeconomic risks, U.S. economic policy (foreign and domestic), and questions facing the economic intelligence community.
+Rozlyn (Roz) C. Engel is a nonresident scholar in the American Statecraft Program at the Carnegie Endowment for International Peace, where she focuses on global macroeconomic risks, U.S. economic policy (foreign and domestic), and questions facing the economic intelligence community.

 Engel has spent nearly two decades at the nexus of economics, national security, and U.S. policy development.
 From October 2016 to August 2018, she was the senior career executive at the Treasury Department in charge of U.S. macroeconomic analysis.
 From 2013 to 2016, she was the national intelligence manager and national intelligence officer for economics in the Office of the Director of National Intelligence (ODNI), where she oversaw global economic analysis in support of U.S. national security priorities.
 Before ODNI, she held several teaching and research positions within the Department of Defense, including at the National Defense University and West Point.
 Currently, she holds an appointment as professor of the practice in economics at the U.S. Naval Academy.
 Engel has a PhD in Economics from Columbia University and a MSc in Economic History from the London School of Economics.

 Engel also serves as the president of the World Affairs Council of New Jersey, which she founded in 2019.